Ryczko/Moving-font-shadows-generator/README.md

-# Moving-font-shadow-generator
+# Moving font shadow generator

+## General info
-an opensource generator that creates a moving shadow when moving the mouse
+Generator that creates a moving shadow when moving the mouse

+## Technologies
+Project is created with:
+* HTML
+* CSS
+* Vanilla JS